stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ### BIOS modding

 Most of this options required for next undervolting and overclocking.
 But part of them is necessary for macOS.
-This like options marked with <span style="color:red">**!**</span>
+This like options marked with **!**

 * Open ``Tools\AMIBCP64\`` folder.
 * Run ``AMIBCP64.exe`` application.